bobobubs/PythonCAPM/README.md

 # PythonCAPM
-CURRENTLY ONLY WORKS FOR A SINGLE INSTRUMENT \n Capital Asset Pricing Model implemented using Python
+CURRENTLY ONLY WORKS FOR A SINGLE INSTRUMENT

+Capital Asset Pricing Model implemented using Python

 Determines Beta value through covariance and market variance formula, and through linear regression